kapicorp/kapitan/README.md

     searchvar           show all inventory files where var is declared secrets             manage secrets
     lint                linter for inventory and secrets
+    init                initialize a directory with the recommended kapitan project skeleton.

 optional arguments:
   -h, --help            show this help message and exit